flstereo/flstereo/README.md

 - 👋 Hi, I’m @flstereo
-- 👀 I’m interested in lots of topics.
+- 👀 I’m interested in many topics.
 Museums, libraries, culture, art, French and English litterature, computing as a hobby.
 - 🌱 I’m currently learning git !
 - 💞️ I’m looking to collaborate on whatever.
 - 📫 How to reach me fl@contenay.fr